-Florian Thalhofer is a media-artist and documentary-maker and the owner of the Korsakow Institut.
+Florian Thalhofer is new media artist, researcher and co-founder of the Korsakow Institut.
 He is the inventor of the Korsakow-System and the chief-architect of the Korsakow-software.

-Thalhofer started in 1997 to tell stories via computer.
+Thalhofer started in 1997 to make use of computers for sense-making through storytelling.
 That led him to the development of the Korsakow-System, a software and a principle for a new way of structuring narrations.
 These narrations are rule-based, non-linear and (usually) interactive.
-Thalhofer made numerous Korsakow-films and one linear film.
-He taught at the University of the Arts, Berlin at DFFB and at Deutsches Literatur Institut, Leipzig and gave talks and lectures on every continent except Australia.
+Thalhofer made numerous Korsakow-films and one linear film that was broadcasted on TV and forgotten soon after.
+He taught at the University of the Arts, Berlin, at DFFB and at Deutsches Literatur Institut, Leipzig and gave talks and lectures on every continent except Australia.
+He worked in the newsroom of international news broadcaster as an image-guy for more than 20 years.
+He is currently research assistant at HSLU (Lucerne University of Applied Sciences and Arts) within a project that researches interactive documentary.

 Jasper Eikmeier is a designer and maker living in Berlin.